 Thurston County utilizes a variety of other regulations, policies, plans, and programs to supplement the goals and regulations contained within the Shoreline Master Program, and to manage shoreline resources and regulate development near the shoreline.
-All development projects are reviewed for compliance with the Thurston County Code (TCC) including but not limited to: Thurston County Comprehensive Plan, Zoning Ordinance (TCC 20, 21, 22, and 23); Critical Areas Ordinance (TCC 24); Thurston County Stormwater Standards (TCC 15.05); Platting and Subdivisions (TCC 18); the State Environmental Policy Act (SEPA) Ordinance (TCC 17.09.), and the Thurston County Habitat Conservation Plan (HCP) and its implementing ordinance, once adopted.
+All development projects are reviewed for compliance with the Thurston County Comprehensive Plan and Thurston County Code (TCC) including but not limited to: Zoning Ordinance (TCC 20, 21, 22, and 23); Critical Areas Ordinance (TCC 24); Thurston County Stormwater Standards (TCC 15.05); Platting and Subdivisions (TCC 18); the State Environmental Policy Act (SEPA) Ordinance (TCC 17.09), and the Thurston County Habitat Conservation Plan (HCP) and its implementing ordinance (Chapter 17.40 TCC).
 The County works with other entities such as the Thurston Conservation District, Stream Team, South Sound Salmon Recovery Group and watershed lead entities to promote awareness of shoreline issues.
 In addition, the County has developed Shellfish Protection Districts, Basin Plans, and Capital Facilities Plans to further the goals and the policies of the Shoreline Master Program and promote wise shoreline usage.